-- Avoid running other Windows programs at the same time as Pro Tools LE. - Turn off any software utilities that run in the background, such as Windows Messenger, calendars, and disk maintenance programs. - Turn off any nonessential USB devices while using Digi 002 - If your video display card supports it, enable Bus Mastering in the manufacturer's Control Panel. - Disable any networking cards (other than any 1394 "FireWire" card that you might use to connect an external drive to your system). - For information on disabling networking cards, see "Disabling Network Cards" on page 103.
+- Avoid running other Windows programs at the same time as Pro Tools LE. - Turn off any software utilities that run in the background, such as Windows Messenger, calendars, and disk maintenance programs. - Turn off any non-essential USB devices while using Digi 002 or Digi 002 Rack. - If your video display card supports it, enable Bus Mastering in the manufacturer's Control Panel. - Disable any networking cards (other than any 1394 "FireWire" card that you might use to connect an external drive to your system).

+For information on disabling networking cards, see "Disabling Network Cards" on page 109.

-Connecting Digi 002 to the Computer
+Connecting Digi 002 or Digi 002 Rack to the Computer

-Before installing Pro Tools LE software and the Digi 002 software driver, you need to connect Digi 002 to the computer.
+Before installing Pro Tools LE software and the Digi 002 or Digi 002 Rack software, you need to connect Digi 002 or Digi 002 Rack to the computer.

-A When connecting Digi 002 to your computer the first time, your computer should be off.
-If your computer is on, power it down, before connecting Digi 002 to your computer.
+⚠ When connecting Digi 002 or Digi 002 Rack to your computer the first time, your computer should be off.
+If your computer is on, power it down.

-To connect the Digi 002 to your computer:
+To connect the Digi 002 or Digi 002 Rack to your computer: